Seven Acting Exercises To Do Alone

 When you acknowledge what you are feeling at that moment, your body accepts it.
 When you accept its there, your body is freed of that emotion and gets ready to be affected by other emotion.

-Basically, this exercise will bring you back at the moment.
+Basically, this exercise will bring you back to the moment.

 Follow this simple direction for this exercise: